VISIT OUR ART STORE ▶

 Sketch the shapes of rounded yellow tree

-I’m using yellow for this tree.
-To begin, I’ll paint the leaves using a yellow hue.
-As I paint, I press down a little more on the brush to create larger strokes, allowing some white gaps to remain in between.
-These gaps are important, as they give the leaves a natural, airy look.
+Yellow is used for this tree.
+To begin, the leaves are painted using a yellow hue.
+As the leaves are painted, the brush is pressed down a little more to create larger strokes, allowing some white gaps to remain in between.

 Paint the leaves